vtermini/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-Project portfolio of data analysis across a variety of industries and data sets
+Project portfolio of data analysis performed across a variety of industries and data sets